Deputy Governor of the Turks and Caicos Islands

-The Deputy Governor of the Turks and Caicos Islands is a gubernatorial official who acts as Governor when the latter is absent from the territory.
+The Deputy Governor of the Turks and Caicos Islands is a gubernatorial official who acts as Governor under a dormant commission when the latter is absent from the territory.

 The Deputy Governor must be a resident of the Turks and Caicos Islands.
-They are appointment by the Governor in pursuance of instructions formally given by the sovereign through the Foreign Secretary.
+They are appointed by the Governor in pursuance of instructions formally given by the monarch through the Foreign Secretary.
 The Deputy Governor holds office during His Majesty's pleasure.

 Responsibilities

 In addition to acting in place of the Governor when needed, the Deputy Governor has a wide portfolio of other responsibilities within the Government of the Turks and Caicos Islands.
 As of 2022, this extends to: